appvia/tako/docs/reference/config-params.md

 ...
 ```

-### x-k8s.workload.resource.maxCpu
+### workload.resource.maxCpu

-Defines the max CPU share limit for a given workload.
+Defines the CPU share limit for a given workload.
 See official K8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
 Kev will attempt to infer CPU request from the information specified in the compose file.

 Kev uses the following heuristics to derive that information for each service:

 If compose file(s) specifies the `deploy.resources.limits.cpus` attribute key in a service config it will use its value.
-Otherwise it'll default to a sensible default of `0.2` (equivalent of 200m in Kubernetes).
+Otherwise, it'll default to a sensible default of `0.5` (equivalent of 500m in Kubernetes).

 #### Default: `0.5`